choptastic/slideshows/Erlang Types.markdown

 # tuple = fixed size

-  * You don't resize a tuple like you do a list.
+  * You typically don't resize a tuple like you do a list.
-  * There are no append or prepend operations.
   * You change the value of specific elements

 ---